MuhammedBuyukkinaci/My-Helper-Functions/README.md

 133) The code should explain itself.
 A lot of documentation isn't needed in the code via docstrings.

 134) In Python, functions are objects of type **Callable**.
 We can type aliases for them.
 We can pass functions as arguments to other functions.
 If we use functools, we can even call functions partially.
 Using closures solves the problem of not being able to pass parameters to functions.
 Using partial is shorter than closures. **partial** is neater than **closures**.

+    - Another example is that we want to filter some columns bigger than a user-specified threshold.
+In this scenario, we are using the same data but we are changing column name and threshold.
+Instead of using the same data in our function, we can use **functools.partial** not to call data much more times.
+Also, if we want to make filter operations on a determined column with different threshold, we can use partial one more time.

 ```functools_with_partial.py
 from dataclasses import dataclass